 Smart Factory Case Studies | SPONSORED

-This summary contains three Smart Factory success stories, from the Semiconductor, Manufacturing and Electrical Engineering industries.
+This summary contains three Smart Factory success stories in IoT manufacturing, from the Semiconductor, Manufacturing and Electrical Engineering industries.
 They describe how Trend Micro expertise and solutions addressed a variety of business challenges, including security solutions for cloud infrastructures, connected threat defense and the need for vendor support, visibility across the IT environment and keeping IoT environments in connected factories secure.

 Founded in 2008, CEITEC S.A.
 (National Center for Advanced Electronics Technology) is a Brazilian public company linked to the Ministry of Science, Technology and Innovation (MCTI).
 CEITEC develops solutions for automatic identification (RFID and smartcards) and designs, manufactures, and sells application-specific integrated circuits (ASICs) aimed at identifying animals, medications, blood products, people and vehicles.
 Based in Porto Alegre, Rio Grande do Sul, CEITEC performs a strategic role in the Brazilian microelectronics industry.